Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsubsection{Study Objects}

-The dataset consists of \numprojects{} \gls{oss} (Java projects) hosted on GitHub, which contain \gls{jmh} benchmark suites.
+The dataset has \numprojects{} \gls{oss} Java projects hosted on GitHub, which contain \gls{jmh} suites.
 The projects have \numbenchparamstotal{} benchmarks in total and \numbenchparamsdist{} distinct benchmarks across \numversions{} versions.
 Distinct benchmarks are counted once across all versions they occur in.
-In the context of this paper, we consider a benchmark to be the instantiation of a \gls{jmh} benchmark method (annotated with \code{@Benchmark}) with a concrete parameterization (using \gls{jmh} parameters annotated with \code{@Param}). \Cref{tab:study-objects} provides an overview of these projects.
-The columns \enquote{Benchmarks} and \enquote{Runtime} show the arithmetic mean and standard deviation across the versions of each project, as different versions potentially have a different number of benchmarks and, therefore, varying runtimes.
+In this paper, we consider a benchmark to be the instantiation of a \gls{jmh} benchmark method (annotated with \code{@Benchmark}) with concrete parameterization (using \gls{jmh} parameters annotated with \code{@Param}). \Cref{tab:study-objects} provides an overview of these projects.
+Columns \enquote{Benchmarks} and \enquote{Runtime} show the arithmetic mean and standard deviation across the versions of each project, as different versions potentially have a different number of benchmarks and, hence, varying runtimes.